MarceloFossRJ/MarceloFossRJ.github.io/_posts/2019-04-02-mongodb-psql-rails.md

 ```

 ## Create the model mapping for ActiveRecord
-* Generate resourcers for a User model, using ActiveRecord model:
+Generate resourcers for a User model, using ActiveRecord model:
 ```
 $ rails g scaffold User name:string email:string
 ```
-* The genereated migration file `db/migrate/*_create_users.rb` will look like:
+The generated migration file `db/migrate/*_create_users.rb` will look like:

 ```ruby
 class CreateUsers < ActiveRecord::Migration[5.2]